enricollen/fastRTC-voice-agent/README.md

 A model-agnostic voice-enabled AI assistant that can engage in natural conversations.
 The project combines FastRTC for real-time communication, multiple speech services, and LiteLLM for flexible model support.

+## ⚙️ How it Works

+1. The system captures your voice input
+2. Converts speech to text using your configured STT provider
+3. Sends the text to your configured LLM via LiteLLM
+4. Converts the response to speech using your configured TTS provider
+5. Plays back the audio response

 ## ✨ Features

 - Real-time voice conversations in multiple languages